jjmedinaariza/modelling_book/docs/05-inference.md

 This variability is also captured by the standard deviation of the sampling distributions, which is smaller the larger the sample size is.
 The standard deviation of a sampling distribution receives a special name you need to remember: the **standard error**.
 In our example, with samples of size 30 the standard error is 3.17, whereas with samples of size 1000 the standard error is 0.55.

-We can see that the precision of our guess or estimate improves as we increase the sample size.
+We can see that the precision of our guess or estimate (that is the sample mean we use to infer the population mean) improves as we increase the sample size.
 So we can conclude that using the sample mean as a estimate (we call it a **point estimate** because it is a single value, a single guess) of the population mean is not a bad thing to do *if your sample size is large enough and the variable can be assumed to be normally distributed in the population.* As we have illustrated here, more often than not this guess won't be too far off in those circumstances.

 But what about variables that are not normally distributed.
 What about *"crimecount"*?
 We saw this variable was quite skewed.
 Let's take numerous samples, compute the mean of *"crimecount"*, and plot its distribution.
 Let's generate the sampling distributions for sample sizes of 30, 100, and 1000 elements.
 This will take a minute or so depending in how good your machine is.